idooo/devterm-hobby-project/README.md

 3) Browser.
 Had some hopes for [Browsh](https://www.brow.sh/) but it's super slow (uses headless Firefox behind the scenes) and rendering getting borked in `fdterm`.
 Have to use `lynx` for now.
 And my Macbook...

 4) Translations.
 After quick search was able to find `libtranslate-bin` but there were no builds for ARM64 and I was about to start building it from sources.
 However, looked for alternatives in the apt repo and found [translate-shell](https://github.com/soimort/translate-shell).
 Works amazingly well for my needs

+5) There is a cool zsh plugin as part of `oh-my-zsh` called [battery](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/battery).
+To make it work you need to install `acpi` and update your prompt.
+Works flawlessly

 ## Screenshots